Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Gary, stop flapping your arms.

-You look like an idiot.
+He was like an idiot.

-But a few years before this in 1783, Jess,
+But a few years before this in 1783,

-you'll be interested to hear that the Montgolfier brothers in Versailles
+Jess, you'll be interested to hear

-in France showed off their invention of a hot air balloon.
+in France showed off their invention

 Montgolfier.

-That's a fun name.
-It also sounds like a polo branded shirt.
+It also sounds like a polo brand of shirt.

 The horse is backwards.

-I got that at the Vic market.
+I've got that at the big market.

-It's a Montgolfier.
+It's a Mont Bolier.

-The first flight of a hot air balloon had the world's most confused
+The first flight of a hot air balloon

 sheep, duck and rooster on board.